 - We educate planners, government staffers, politicians and others about the benefits of cycling and better multi-modal infrastructure for safer cycling.

-- We host candidate forums and debates during our local election cycles.
+- We host candidate forums and debates during our local election cycles (We do not endorse individual candidates or political parties).

 - We advocate:

 - We take public positions on transportation issues.

 - We comment in public hearings that matter to our Mission.

 - We attempt to persuade people to build better roads, better transportation, and better public spaces.
 This often includes pushing for more bike infrastructure.

 - We build our own projects to highlight our case, using the philosophy of Tactical Urbanism.